 Most study abroad organizations, including USAC, organize on-campus gatherings, events, and mediums for students to network with and stay in touch with other alumni.
 Be sure to stay involved with groups and activities on your campus or in your community to stay in touch with other students who have studied abroad.
 To find other USAC alum, check out our alumni section of our website.

-• Apply for a USAC group grant to organize a reunion
+• Apply for a USAC group grant to help promote study abroad

 • Utilize Avenues to Share Your Experience

 If you found yourself documenting your experience abroad, look into different outlets where you can share your existing content and continue to create more.
 Whether it be a personal blog, a travelers publication or the USAC blog, use the variety of digital channels available to share your stories, experiences and memories with students who may be considering going abroad.
 You can apply to write for the USAC blog here: https://blog.usac.edu/blog-for-us/

 • Plan Your Next Adventure